Boscotrecase: Economy

 As in the past, the main economic activities involve agriculture, wine production, and artisanal food processing.
 Several wineries produce the well-known Lacryma Christi wine.
 Other important activities include the artistic processing of lava stone and the artisan production of barrels.
 Barrel production is experiencing a period of low demand, which has led to the closure of some factories.

 In the recent past, the tourism sector has become important.
 There are many restaurants and hotels on the slope of Vesuvius above town.

 Governance

-The municipality has been governed by a different officials: either a mayor or a commissioner.
+The municipality has been governed by different officials: either a mayor or a commissioner.